ga-wdi-boston/mongodb-crud/README.md

 By the end of the lesson, students will be able to do the following:

 * Describe and explain the tradeoffs involved in using a NoSQL database like MongoDB instead of a relational database like PostgreSQL
-* Create a MongoDB database
-* Create a MongoDB collection using the Mongo shell
+* Select a MongoDB database and collection to work with using the Mongo shell
 * Create, Read, Update, and Destroy documents in a MongoDB collection using the Mongo shell
-* Create, Read, Update, and Destroy documents in a MongoDB collection using Javascript and Node

 ## Before we begin: installation